nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-* `customise order a/ e/ p/` The application now shows address first, followed by email, phone, then tags.
+* `customise order a/ e/ p/` The application will show address first, followed by email, phone, then tags.
-* `customise order a/` The application now shows address first the rest of the attributes will follow the default order, therefore address will be followed by tags, phone and then email.
+* `customise order a/` The application will show address first.
+The rest of the attributes will follow the default order, therefore address will be followed by tags, phone and then email.

 ### Clearing all entries : `clear`